normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/LookAtLambdaFunction.md

 You can see none of the shard management code is here, we just implement the `foreach` statement.

 ## Passed in Configuration
-Notice in the constructor **FROM_EMAIL** environment variable is read.
+Notice in the constructor the **FROM_EMAIL** environment variable is read.
 This is set during deployment time to configure the from address for the emails that are being sent through Simple Email Service.

 ```csharp